-Respiratory infections in nursing home residents can affect the nose, throat and lungs and often start out as minor illness and quickly become more severe.
+Respiratory infections in nursing home residents can affect the nose, throat, and lungs.
+They often start out as minor illnesses and quickly become more severe.

 - Sinus infection

-These conditions can develop into something more severe like pneumonia.
-If left untreated, they can lead to life-threatening illnesses.
+These conditions can develop into something more severe like pneumonia if left untreated.
+They can even lead to life-threatening illnesses.

 There are multiple ways infections can spread in nursing homes.
-The frequency and variety of visitors to the nursing home is one (non-neglect).
-Another is how well the nursing home is maintained and cleaned regularly, especially during flu season (neglect).
+The frequency and variety of visitors to the nursing home is one.
+Another is how well the nursing home is maintained and cleaned regularly, especially during flu season.

-Respiratory infections like pneumonia are difficult to diagnose early in the elderly because they don’t always present a fever at the onset of the infection.
-The best way to detect the infection is through an x-ray, which is not always available.
+Respiratory infections like pneumonia are difficult to diagnose in the elderly as symptoms like a fever might not be present early on.
+The best way to detect a respiratory infection is through an X-ray, which typically requires a visit to a hospital.

 Common Respiratory Infection Causes

-Respiratory infections have multiple possible causes and can be passed between residents, nonresidents, staff or visitors.
+Respiratory infections have multiple possible causes and can be passed between residents, staff, or visitors.
 The following factors put nursing home residents at risk of developing respiratory infections.

-When a respiratory infection comes from residents, it’s often from tuberculosis—a highly contagious bacterial infection.
-Fifty-seven percent of tuberculosis deaths globally were people over the age of 50.
+When a respiratory infection comes from residents, it’s often from tuberculosis — a highly contagious bacterial infection.
+57% of tuberculosis deaths globally were people over the age of 50.
 More than half of those deaths were people over 65.
-Patients with diabetes are at triple the risk for tuberculosis.
+Diabetic nursing home residents are at triple the risk of tuberculosis.

-Reactivation of tuberculosis in the elderly is common and this occurs when old tuberculosis lesions become active again.
+Recurrence of tuberculosis in the elderly is also common.
+This occurs when old tuberculosis lesions become active again.

-Respiratory infections in nursing home residents are frequent because of nonresident visitors or staff.
-Many nursing home residents receive visitors, who may carry contagious bacteria and viruses that get passed on to residents.
+Many nursing home residents receive visitors who may carry contagious bacteria and viruses that get passed on to residents.
 Doctors and staff working with other patients and hospitals can easily transmit infections as well.

 The correlation between nursing home staff and patients that contract respiratory infections is high.
 Staff in nursing homes often work with multiple patients and move from room to room, making it easy to transmit germs from patient to patient.

-Respiratory infection frequency drops drastically the more patients and staff receive their flu shot.
+The rate of respiratory infection drops drastically if more patients and staff receive their flu shot.

 Common Respiratory Infections Among Residents